If you compare primitive types;

-This is because when you compare structural types, the operator is testing reference equality, not value equality.
+This is because when you compare objects, the operator is testing reference equality, not value equality.

 Testing whether they are the same instance, not whether they are the same value.

-person2 may have the same value, but they are 2 different object instances (if I change a property on 1, the other will remain the same).
+person2 may have the same value, but they are 2 different object instances.

 Thus, when compared using the equality operator, it returns